SengitU/ugurcan.sengit/content/posts/my-apprenticeship-final.md

 During my apprenticeship, I had the chance to learn about the teams' values and technology stacks.
 I found the most suitable team for me and even I've contributed their codebase.
 After the final day of my apprenticeship, I will join that team to contribute even more.

 Joining a team is not the end of the story.
-Apprenticeship program will continue in the HolidayCheck and over the course of time, we will have more apprentices.
+Apprenticeship program will continue in HolidayCheck and over the course of time, we will have more apprentices.
 As an ex-apprentice, I will strive to help any individual who wants to learn.

 Do you want to discover yourself with the help of the apprenticeship program?
 Check out [apprenticeship at HolidayCheck](https://apprenticeship.holidaycheck.com/).